ethereum-oasis-op/baseline-outreach/.github/ISSUE_TEMPLATE/work-item-tracking-template.md

 # Updates
 Issue comments will be used for logging updates and labels will be used for current tstatus and work group responsible for current stage.

+# Grants
+Outreach work items that are related to an [approved grant project](https://github.com/eea-oasis/baseline-grants) require updates by the 1st of each month by adding a comment on this issue with a detailed update on progress, roadblocks, and any comments.